Airbag: Aerospace and military applications

 The aerospace industry and the United States government have applied airbag technologies for many years.
 NASA and United States Department of Defense have incorporated airbag systems in various aircraft and spacecraft applications as early as the 1960s.

 Spacecraft airbag landing systems

-The first use of airbags for landing were Luna 9 and Luna 13, which landed on the Moon in 1966 and returned panoramic images.
+The first use of airbags for landing were Luna 9 and Luna 13.
 As with later missions, these would use the airbags to bounce along the surface, absorbing landing energy.
 The Mars Pathfinder lander employed an innovative airbag landing system, supplemented with aerobraking, parachute, and solid rocket landing thrusters.
 This prototype successfully tested the concept, and the two Mars Exploration Rover Mission landers employed similar landing systems.
 The Beagle 2 Mars lander also tried to use airbags for landing; the landing was successful, and the lander touched down safely, but several of the spacecraft's solar panels failed to deploy, thereby disabling the spacecraft.

+The Boeing Starliner uses six airbags to cushion the ground landing of the crewed capsule.